vanilla/garden-cli/README.md

 Why use Garden CLI?
 -------------------

-Php's `getopt()` provides little functionality and is prone to failure where one typo in your command line options can wreck and entire command call.
+PHP's `getopt()` provides little functionality and is prone to failure where one typo in your command line options can wreck and entire command call.
 Garden CLI solves this problem and provides additional functionality.

  * Your commands get automatic support for `--help` to print out help for your commands.
  * Support a single command or multiple commands. (ex. git pull, git push, etc.)